TheKikGen/USBMidiKliK4x4/README.md

 made a small reset / boot1 HIGH circuit, and soldered the boot 0 to ground.

 I also connected TX and RX of the serial 1 to a small plug.
 That was easy because some large labelled TXn / RXn pads exist on the MIDI4x4 board.
 I connected that plug to an USB Serial TTL, and 2 H later, I was ready to upload a new firmware in the thing.
+I discoverred that the original Miditech / Midiplus firmware was protected against read.
+I had to accept the "The chip will be entirely erased if you continue.." warning.

-I started with a basic demo UART firmware "Hello world" sending a text on the Serial port 1 at 115200.
+Then, I started with a basic firmware sending "note on" to the serial port.
 And guess what : that worked at the first time  !
-So, it was really a firmare corruption issue...hardware is clean.
+yes ! hardware is ok.

 To preserve and reuse my existing software libraries, I choose to use STMDUINO, a port of the Arduino platform to the STM32F ARM architecture.
-I  downloaded the STMDuino bootloader2.0 to the board, and tested the 4x4 board as a generic STMF103RC in the Arduino IDE...
-Again, my MIDI demo sketch worked at the first compilation...And I can adress the 4 serial port connected to midi jack.
+I  uploaded the STMDuino bootloader2.0 to the board with STMFLASH, and tested the 4x4 board as a generic STMF103RC in the Arduino IDE...
+Again, my MIDI demo sketch worked at the first compilation...And I could adress the 4 serial port connected to midi jacks.

     void setup() {